Sacred Dance

 Welcome to the world of Sacred Dance

-There were times when I felt it did not fit with my life and practices of Ayurveda, Spirituality and Energy therapies yet with full embrace the Dance holds space for every practice that is wholesome and grounded with Mother Earth's energy.
+There were times when I wondered how it all fit with my life and practices of Ayurveda, Spirituality and Energy therapies yet with full embrace the Dance holds space for every practice that is wholesome and grounded with Mother Earth's energy.

 And so we begin...